SCBI-ForestGEO/Dendrobands/resources/field_forms/README.md

 9. *Double check in print preview before printing!!*

 10. *Optional:* Show page number to clarify how many trees are in each area.
-After filtering by everything above, in the print preview pane, select "Page Steup", then the "Header/Footer" tab.
+After filtering by everything above, in the print preview pane, select "Page Setup", then the "Header/Footer" tab.
 On the Header drop menu, select "Page 1 of ?" and it will appear centered.
-Click on "Custom Header", copy the code in the center section and paste in the right section.
+Click on "Custom Header", move the code in the center section and paste in the right section.
 Click ok.

 ## Checklist for collecting data